 1. Studying in the Middle East is nerve-wracking for international students.

-Many international students who pursue undergraduate studies in the Middle East even return to the region for their postgraduate studies.
+Many international students who pursue undergraduate studies in Middle Eastern universities even return to the region for their postgraduate studies.
 International universities in the Middle East consist of a diverse student body with different cultures and nationalities.
 Cities such as Dubai, Doha, and Riyadh even have a higher concentration of international students than local students.

 Other countries, such as Lebanon and Jordan, also attract thousands of international students every year.
 Students mainly choose to study abroad in the Middle East because the program offerings are competitive and match their academic needs.
 However, many students also choose the Middle East because they’re genuinely interested in the Middle Eastern culture, economy, history, and politics.

-Although students may feel hesitant to study in a new environment, they'll find that there are tons of great universities in the Middle East to choose from.
+Although students may feel hesitant to study in a new environment, they'll find that there are tons of great Middle Eastern universities to choose from.
 Each university has a special program for new students, which gives a comprehensive orientation about the things they need to know about navigating life in that country.
-It will cover the basic dos and don’ts, an overview of the local laws, transportation options, and safety precautions.
-A supportive community is essential to prevent students from feeling overwhelmed when stepping into a new school.
+It will cover the basic do's and don’ts, an overview of the local laws, transportation options, and safety precautions.
+A supportive community and informative resources are essential to prevent students from feeling overwhelmed when stepping into a new school.

 2. The Middle East isn't culturally or geographically diverse.

 When some people envision the Middle East, an image of camels traversing the arid desert comes to mind.
-And while there are vast expanses of desert in the Middle East, countries like Oman have amazing beaches, and Jordan has stunning wadis.
-Lebanon has some popular skiing spots, as well.
+One of the most common Middle East myths is that the region only consists of vast expanses of desert.
+Countries like Oman have amazing beaches, and Jordan has stunning wadis (valleys).
+Lebanon has some popular skiing spots as well.

 3. All women in the Middle East must observe a strict dress code.

 This is observed in some parts of the Middle East, but not everywhere.
 Middle Eastern countries are generally quite conservative, and thus women are encouraged to dress more modestly.
 Some women, even Westerners and non-Muslims, are required to wear the hijab (a traditional headscarf) in certain Middle Eastern countries.
-In more progressive cities like Dubai, there is a limited restriction on the dress code for women, except in select public places.
-Religion and tradition are two things that highly influence cultural norms in the Middle East, and students will gain a better understanding and appreciation for the Middle East as their cultural knowledge deepens.
+In more progressive cities like Dubai, there are limited restrictions on the dress code for women, except in select public places.
+There may be a dress code for men who study abroad in the Middle East too!
+Religion and tradition are two things that highly influence cultural norms in the region, and students will gain a better understanding and appreciation for the Middle East as their cultural knowledge deepens.

-Now that we’ve revealed the truth behind these myths, what’s next?
-We encourage you to do some research on the Middle East, but don’t limit your reading to just one source!
+Now that we’ve revealed the truth behind these Middle East myths, what’s next?
+We encourage you to do some research on the region, but don’t limit your reading to just one source!
 Perhaps you can head to your local library and scoop up some fictional tales written by Arabic authors or read the works of Anthony Shadid and Rewa Zeinati.
 And don’t forget to check out calligraffiti artist Yazan Halwani’s captivating murals of Middle Eastern cultural icons.

 Most importantly, seek out friends who have visited the Middle East.
 Ask them questions, listen to their stories, and communicate with them.
 Once you’re done, you’ll be ready to study abroad in the Middle East and discover the many gifts this region has to offer.